Ever had trouble finding Japanese recipes that were easy to make?

-- Now add a touch of salt and sauté the mushrooms until the edges begin changing their color
+- Now add a touch of salt and sauté the mushrooms until the edges begin changing in color.

-- Include soy sauce and sugar and keep frying until there’s no fluid left in the dish.
+- Add the soy sauce and sugar, and keep frying until there’s no fluid left in the dish.

-Matsutake mushrooms grow underneath trees and usually have long shapes.
+Matsutake mushrooms are viewed in a similar class as truffles.
+They grow underneath trees and usually have long shapes.
 You can even eat them raw without any processing.

-Because of their scarcity and slow growth rate, they are considerably more expensive than other mushrooms.
-They also have a special fragrance with which you can identify them.
+Because of their scarcity and slow growth rate, they’re considerably more expensive than other mushrooms.
+They also have a special fragrance that you can identify them by.

-Matsutake is most often cooked in rice, which gives the rice a hearty and zesty flavor.
-You should eat them not long after you harvest them from under the trees, or they may lose their flavor.
+Matsutake is most often cooked in rice (with delicious sauces), which gives it a hearty and zesty flavor.
+You should eat them not long after you harvest them from under the trees or they may lose their flavor.